 - light brown sugar

-Worcestershire sauce (Lea & Perrins is the best to use–it’s gluten free)
+- Worcestershire sauce (Lea & Perrins is the best to use--it's gluten free in the U.S.)

 - Cook for 8 - 10 hours on low until pork falls apart or pulls out easily when you test it with a fork.
 If you get impatient or want to jumpstart the recipe, turn up the crock pot to high for a bit.
 A general rule of thumb is that one hour of cooking on high equals two hours on low.
 If I am going to use high mode, I normally do that at the beginning and then turn the crock pot down to low for slow cooking for the latter part. )

 - Voila!
 Your ugly pork butt has just transformed itself into the most beautiful pulled pork!
 But, more importantly, it's yummmmmmmmmmmmyyyyyyyy ... the yumminess factor is like Pi--nobody knows how far "out" it really goes.
 LOL

 - Extract meat from crock pot and serve with your favorite sauce (see sauce recipe below this one) on gluten-free rolls, with a green salad, chips, cole slaw, or whatever.
 I just eat mine in a bowl with some potato chips on the side usually.
 Last night, I just ate the pulled pork in a bowl.
 Fabulous.
 Once again, it earned its name.
 We'll be having it for lunch and dinner today for sure and we'll be very happy to be eating these "leftovers."